-In Slovakia, the corporate income tax is charged at a flat rate decreased in 2017 from 22% to 21%.
+In Slovakia, the corporate income tax is charged at a flat rate 21%.
 The tax base is calculated from an accounting profit or loss modified by certain increasing and decreasing items.
 The tax losses can be deducted evenly for four years, i.e. a maximum one quarter from the total amount annually.
 Tax incentives may be provided in cases of starting new production or modernizing existing production, doing research or development.
 Taxpayers undertaking a research and development project are eligible for an extra allowance by applying a so-called “super deduction”.

 Starting from 1 January 2015 thin capitalization rules are applied.
 The maximum amount of tax-deductible interest and related expenses from loans provided by related parties is calculated as 25% of EBITDA.
-Taxpayers (legal entities) generating tax losses or tax base below minimal amount are obliged to pay tax licenses ranging from EUR 480 to EUR 2,880, which represent the minimum current tax.
-As of 2018, the tax licenses should be abolished.
+In general, between 2014 - 2017 taxpayers (legal entities) generating tax losses or tax base below minimal amount have been obliged to pay tax licenses ranging from EUR 480 to EUR 2,880, which represented the minimum current tax.
+As of 2018, the tax licenses are abolished.

 A withholding tax of 19% is applicable to interest, winnings and other income from passbook deposits, income of authors for their articles, etc. A 35% withholding tax rate applies for payments to taxpayers from non contracting states which do not have either a double tax treaty or a treaty on information exchange with Slovakia.
 Interests and royalties paid by Slovak tax residents to closely related EU entities are under specific rules exempted from taxation.

-With effect from 1 January 2017, dividends and other incomes paid to legal entities being Slovak tax residents by taxpayer from a non-contracting state are subject to taxation within the separate tax base at rate of 35%.
+Dividends and other incomes paid to legal entities being Slovak tax residents by taxpayer from a non-contracting state are subject to taxation within the separate tax base at rate of 35%.
 Dividends and other income are also subject to taxation if paid to a taxpayer from a non-contracting state by a Slovak legal entity.
-Introduced taxation does not apply to the dividends paid from the profit from 2004 until 2016, i.e. such dividends shall not be subject to tax even if paid after 1 January 2017.
+Taxation does not apply to the dividends paid from the profit from 2004 until 2016, i.e. such dividends shall not be subject to tax even if paid after 1 January 2017.

 The options/limits based on the EU Directive: